 Furthermore, some multiple answer questions will have bonus answers.
 (Remember that there will never be a question requiring more than three.)
 These are answers the host feels that players won't use.
 When a player uses those answers, the player will receive the bonus in addition to the regular points, even when not getting all correct answers for the question.

 The two sections after this will talk about scrambles and puzzles.
-For this game, the word count decides which one they will be.
+Before talking about them, please keep the following in mind:

-The main objective for scrambles is to determine who gets control, but they can also appear as questions.
+Scrambles appear to determine who gets control and as questions.
 The following are the rules that all scrambles have:

 The sections below will talk about how scrambles differ and when the script will attempt matches: